cronologic-de/ug_tbt2pcie/source/orderinginformation.rst

 xTDC4
 -----
+xTDC4-TBT
+    TDC desktop solution to be connected to any Thunderbolt port using conventional Thunderbolt cables.

 xTDC4-PCIe
-    TDC card to be installed in any PCIe CEM :math:`\times`\ 1 slot
+    TDC card to be installed in any PCIe CEM x1 slot.

-xTDC4-TBT
-    TDC desktop solution to be connected to any Thunderbolt port or USB4 port with PCIe capabilities using conventional Thunderbolt cables.

 TBT-Upgrade-Kit
 ---------------

-If you own the PCIe version of any product listed above, you can upgrade your device to the desktop (-TBT) version using the following ordering codes:
+If you own the PCIe version of any product listed above, you can upgrade your device to the desktop (-TBT) version using the following ordering code:

-TT4-EXT
+TBT-KIT
-    Upgrade kit for any **TT4-▯-PCIe** card.
+    Upgrade kit for any **TT4-▯-PCIe** or **xTDC4-PCIe** card.

-xTDC4-EXT
-    Upgrade kit for the **xTDC4-PCIe** card.